- Cherry Creek Elevation(6-12)

 Will students take school pictures at Cherry Creek Elevation?

-Students enrolled at Elevation will have an opportunity to take school pictures for the 2021-22 SY.
-Information regarding picture day will be sent via email at a later date.
+Students enrolled at Elevation will have an opportunity to take school pictures.
+Information regarding picture day will be sent via email near the beginning of the school year.

 How will online students and families receive communication from our Elevation teachers, school, and district?